 - Bulk verification

-1. Verify your Google my Business Listings through a Postcard
+1. Verify your Google My Business Listings through a Postcard

 ![Verify GMB [Postcard]](https://recurpost.com/wp-content/uploads/2020/12/Verify-GMB-through-a-Postcard.png)